getumbrel/umbrel/APPS.md

 scripts/app uninstall btc-rpc-explorer
 ```

-To shutdown the `umbrel-dev` virtual machine after testing, we'll run:
+To shutdown the `umbrel-dev` virtual machine after testing, we can run:

 ```sh
 umbrel-dev shutdown